laurentperrinet/Perrinet20PredictiveProcessing/README.md

 - 'tbls.'
 tblPrefixTemplate: $$p$$ $$i$$
 thanks: |
-    XXX thanks to Berk Mirza, Hugo Ladret and Manivannan Subramaniyan... for careful reading and insightful remarks.
-XXX
+    The author would like to thank Berk Mirza, Hugo Ladret and Manivannan Subramaniyan for careful reading and insightful remarks.
 title: |
     From the retina to action: Dynamics of predictive processing in the visual system